worldbank/metadata-editor/docs/managing_projects.md

 ![image](https://user-images.githubusercontent.com/35276300/233735017-3f2f6642-1fd5-47f5-9f69-e49496a6cd17.png)

 The Project page allows you to:
-- Create a new project from scratch
+- Create a project from scratch
-- Create a new project by importing metadata
+- Create a project by importing metadata
 - Load an existing project from a zip package
 - Duplicate a project
 - Open a project for editing
 - Share a project
+- Lock a project
 - Delete a project
 - Archive projects

 > WARNING: The Project page is not a catalog.
 You may have multiple projects with the same title and/or the same identifier in your list of projects (which you cannot have in a catalog, where the project identifier has to be unique).
 Duplicated identifiers are flagged in the project page.

+> NOTE: Batch action: ...

-## Creating a new project from scratch
+## Creating a project from scratch

 To create a new project, click on "Create project", and select a data type when prompted.
 This will open a new project page specific to the selected type of data, with the default metadata template for the data type.
 When you create a new project, only you (and the system administrator) will have access to it.
 You may share your project with others (when the Metadata Editor runs on a server).
 See section "Sharing projects".

-## Creating a new project by importing metadata
+## Creating a project by importing metadata

 If you have already documented a dataset using one of the metadata standards or schemas supported by the Metadata Editor, you can import it in the Metadata Editor.
 You may also import metadata directly from a NADA catalog, by providing the URL of the catalog entry in NADA.